How we spend our days is, of course, how we spend our lives. (Anne Dillard)

 I have also learnt a huge amount from Dementia Inclusive Gardening, that truly 'being' in a space and with others, often holds as much (if not more) value as 'doing'.
 Being present is a great goal.

-For those of you who may be wondering, what actually is wild pottering, I have started tagging examples of wild pottering over on Intagram.
+For those of you who may be wondering, what wild pottering actually is, I have started tagging examples of wild pottering over on Intagram.
 Do take a look, and please do add your own examples of wild pottering, which could be anything from learning to forage, to simply looking out the window at the clouds.
 The heart of wild pottering is simply being present and noticing, whether for a few moments or an afternoon.
 Do you like to wild potter?